yusufaine/tp/docs/DeveloperGuide.md

        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
-       Expected: No person is deleted.
+       Expected: No recipe is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.